-- 5.22.
+- 5.21.
 Site investigation and risk assessment should be undertaken where the preliminary risk assessment identifies any potential unacceptable risks or to reduce uncertainty in the initial conceptual model.
-The aim of the investigation should be to provide information to refine and update the outline conceptual site model and to confirm and evaluate the significance of the identified potential pollutant linkages. - 5.23.
+The aim of the investigation should be to provide information to refine and update the outline conceptual site model and to confirm and evaluate the significance of the identified potential pollutant linkages. - 5.22.
 A typical site investigation may be an iterative process undertaken in several phases depending on the requirements for further reducing uncertainty in the conceptual site model and refining the risk assessment from a generic quantitative risk assessment to a detailed quantitative risk assessment using site specific assessment criteria.
-Additional site investigation may also be required to provide data to inform the Remediation Options Appraisal. - 5.24.
+Additional site investigation may also be required to provide data to inform the Remediation Options Appraisal. - 5.23.
 All investigations should be site specific and must be carried out by suitably competent and experienced consultants and specialists.
 This will include access to specialist contractors and engineers.
-The investigation should include sampling techniques carried out in accordance with British Standards BS10175:2011 (+A2: 2017) Investigation of potentially contaminated sites code of practice and an MCERTS accredited laboratory must be used for analysis of soil samples.
+The investigation should include sampling techniques carried out in accordance with British Standards BS10175:2011 (+A2: 2017) Investigation of potentially contaminated sites code of practice and an MCERTS accredited laboratory must be used for analysis of soil samples. - 5.24.

-- 5.25.
 When completed, the results of the investigation should be compared against suitable criteria.
-Where these are unavailable for a particular substance, it is expected that the most appropriate Risk Assessment Tool is used with full justification for this choice. - 5.26.
+Where these are unavailable for a particular substance, it is expected that the most appropriate Risk Assessment Tool is used with full justification for this choice. - 5.25.
 Risks to groundwater and surface waters should be assessed in line with current SEPA guidance.
-In particular SEPA's Position Statement WAT-PS-10-01 Assigning Groundwater Assessment

-Criteria for Pollutant Inputs should be used.
-Please refer to SEPA contaminated land website or contact SEPA for further advice.
+In particular SEPA's Position Statement WAT-PS-10-01 Assigning Groundwater Assessment Criteria for Pollutant Inputs should be used.
+The Council may consult SEPA directly on matters relating to land contamination and pollution of the water environment if deemed necessary.
+Developers and consultants should refer to SEPA's website and their Contaminated Land pages for further guidance on assessing risks to the Water Environment from land contamination.